grafana/grafana/README.md

 **Attention: This is a fork of [Grafana](https://github.com/grafana/grafana) for use in the NI SystemLink™ platform.
 Significant changes are:**

 - Addition of Azure pipeline for automatically building Docker images
-- Modified styling and coloring
+- Modified coloring to match NI theme
-- Removal of Grafana branding
+- Removal of Grafana branding and links to Grafana resources
-- Use of `postMessage` for route syncing when hosted in an iframe
+- Use of `postMessage` for route syncing and loading indication when hosted in an iframe
+- Update of "home" dashboard to remove unwanted panels
+- Addition of link to this fork of Grafana
+- Modification of sharing and linking functionality to work when embedded
+- Removal of kiosk mode
+- Removal of plugins list plugin
+- Removal of snapshot functionality

 ---